A new report offers information on the injuries suffered by personnel who worked at the US Embassy in Havana, Cuba.

 This incident, and the injury, may lead to more findings about conditions capable of causing symptoms of concussion without impact or concussive force.
 In the meantime, the US State Department urges American citizens to reconsider travel to Cuba due to the apparently targeted attacks.

 Trusted Washington, D.C.
 And Maryland Attorneys Deliver Knowledgeable Guidance And Aggressive Legal Representation On Your Behalf

-The attorneys at Schochor, Federico and Staton, P.A. provide comprehensive legal support if you, or a loved one, suffer medical malpractice or negligent injury in Maryland, Washington, D.C., or across the nation.
+The attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. provide comprehensive legal support if you, or a loved one, suffer medical malpractice or negligent injury in Maryland, Washington, D.C., or across the nation.
 Contact us or call 410-234-1000 to schedule a free consultation to discuss your injury.